-Practice (9) - Children who are absent from Education
+Practice (11) - Children who are absent from Education

-When children are absent from education, particularly on repeat occasions, this a potential indicator of abuse or neglect.
+When children are absent from education, particularly on repeat occasions, this a potential indicator of abuse, neglect or CCE.
 The College will report to Cheshire West and Chester a pupil who fails to attend school regularly or has been absent from College without the College's permission for a continuous period of 10 school days or more.
 The College has an Attendance Officer who follows procedures as detailed in the Attendance Policy and Registration Policy.
-The College has a clear and regularly reviewed Missing Child Policy.
+The College has a clear and regularly reviewed Missing Child Policy and follows the guidance in Working Together to Improve School Attendance.